Institutional profiles: Prairie region: Stony Mountain Institution

 Stony Mountain Institution is located in the Rural Municipality of Rockwood immediately adjacent to the community of Stony Mountain, Manitoba, approximately 24 kilometres north of Winnipeg, Manitoba.
 It is prominently situated on a limestone outcrop 30 metres above the surrounding prairie landscape.

 Stony Mountain Institution was commissioned in 1873 and commenced operations in January 1877.
-Of the four federal prisons constructed in Canada in the 19th century, Stony Mountain remains the only one still operating.
+Of the five federal prisons constructed in Canada in the 19th century, Stony Mountain remains one of only two still operating.
 A new administration building was constructed between 1931 and 1947 and was designated a Federal Heritage Building (FHBRO) in 2002.

 In 1962, Rockwood Institution, a minimum-security facility, was established immediately adjacent to Stony Mountain Institution.